 The approach to performance management is detailed above.
 A key part of this is the role of Scrutiny by members through the 3 Scrutiny Committees namely Overview and Scrutiny Committee, Wellbeing Select Committee and the Asset Scrutiny Panel.
 Informal scrutiny and member engagement takes place via the Member Working Groups with a more flexible approach than the formal scrutiny committees - ensuring these important member groups have the opportunity to be involved in and shape key issues for the Council and residents.
-Following the positive 2022 Corporate Peer Challenge undertaken by the Local Government Association (LGA), a progress review was undertaken in July 2023.
-The follow-up report commented positively on the progress made by the Council against the action plan arising from the original review.
-The full report can be seen here.
+One Working Group is looking at AI and digital and the measured approach adopted by the Council, championing 'Digital by Choice' has resulted in a Bronze iESE award at the 2025 Public Sector Awards for the Digital Services team.

 The Council has a learning culture, seeking to take examples of best practice and build on these within the existing positive environment.
-The Council takes opportunities to learn from others including engaging with Peer Reviews at other authorities, and taking part in the IESE Council of the Year events.
+The Council takes opportunities to learn from others including engaging with Peer Reviews at other authorities and taking part in the IESE Council of the Year events.